 In this first instalment of The GC People Leader Series, we meet Water For People chief executive, Eleanor Allen

 Eleanor Allen wants to provide every human being with access to safe water.
-As chief executive of social innovation leader, Water For People, Allen leads teams on 9 countries to provide access to long-lasting clean water sources and adequate sanitation.
+As chief executive of social innovation leader, Water For People, Allen leads teams in nine countries to provide access to long-lasting clean water sources and adequate sanitation.

 Prior to joining Water For People Allen had a successful career in consulting in the global water sector with Arcadis and CH2M/Jacobs.
 The journey has had its highs and lows, like any, Allen notes, but newly equipped with self-knowledge means all her energy goes into the right projects – and means her team get safe water to those in need as quickly as possible.

 THE GC INDEX: ELEANOR ALLEN

 Eleanor, what does your GC Index profile tell us about what underpins your success?

 My GC Index shows me to be a strong Game Changer, followed by Play Maker and Polisher.
 I also have some Strategist and Implementer, so I can do those tasks when needed.
 However, what I love most is coming up with new ideas!
 My GC Index means that I now know I should always have a team of Strategists and Implementers around me to make ideas happen.
 Being a Play Maker also allows me to bring a team together and keep us all moving forward in a (hopefully) harmonious way.
 Interestingly, being a Polisher, too, is sometimes a help (things need to look great!) and sometimes a hindrance (if someone else’s things don’t look great I can always – unsolicited – help to them to polish their things!)